gosub-com/Zurfur/README.md

 like `for newVar in expression : stepExpression` where `stepExpression` is a positive compile time constant.

-#### While and Do Loops

-Same as C#.

-**TBD:** Explore syntax to allow post increment statement to make up for the `for` loop not allowing it.
-Perhaps something like `while treePointer != null, treePointer = treePointer.Next {statements}` From what I've seen, this is not necessary and would be abused too often.

 #### Switch

 The switch statement is mostly the same as C#, except that a `case` statement